Arshiyatabassun/devTinder-webApp/README.md

  - Build the user card on the feed.
  - Edit profile feature
  - Show the toast message on the save of my profile
+ -  New Page -See all my connections.
- - See all my connections.
+ - New Page - See all my Requests.